ufrisk/pcileech/readme.md

 Hardware:
 =========
 PCILeech is dependant on the PLX Technologies USB3380 chip.
 The actual chip can be purchased for around $15, but it's more convenient to purchase a development board on which the chip is already mounted.
 Development boards can be purchased from BPlus Technology, or on eBay / Ali Express.
+Please note that adapters may be required too depending on your requirements.

 http://www.bplus.com.tw/PLX.html

 The hardware confirmed working is:
 * USB3380-EVB mini-PCIe card.
-Including adapters to PCIe and ExpressCard.
 * PP3380-AB PCIe card.
-Including adapter to ExpressCard.
-* Sonnet Echo ExpressCard Pro Thunderbolt to ExpressCard adapter.

 Please note that the ExpressCard EC3380-AB is not working!

+Recommended adapters:
+* PE3B - ExpressCard to mini-PCIe.
+* PE3A - ExpressCard to PCIe.
+* ADP - PCIe to mini-PCIe.
+* Sonnet Echo ExpressCard Pro - Thunderbolt to ExpressCard.

+Please note that other adapters may also work.

 Flashing Hardware:
 ==================